AvolitesLtd/TitanManual/docs/titan-basics/front-panel-buttons.md

 -------------------

 You can place a simple lock on the console controls to prevent people fiddling with it while you're not looking.
-Hold down \<Avo\> and press
+Hold down <Keys.HardKey>Avo</Keys.HardKey> and press
 \[Lock\], then type a password (numbers or letters).
 To unlock, enter the password again, or restarting the console will also unlock it.
 After a few seconds, the "Enter password" prompt will fade out but will appear